0xbtk/portfolio/README.md

 # About btk

 I'm a smart contract security researcher with no tech background.
 I believe in simple processes, sharp eyes, and high standards.
+I have audited Aave, Sushi, Ethena, LayerZero, Resolv, Gains Network and several multi-million protocols.

 That's it.

 ### Code4rena Profile